Patrick Herchenbach

 A: I am from the rural community of Humphrey, Nebraska.

-Q: What kind of research are you doing?
+Q: What kind of research did you partake in?

 Q: Why is research important to you?

-A. My research has really opened a lot of doors for me and helped me realize what I want to do after graduation.
+A. Research really opened a lot of doors for me and helped me realize what I wanted to do after graduation.

 Q: What’s the importance of the research?

 A: The goal is to create a cheap and accessible system to detect bacterial life.
 Our original goal was to enable people around the globe without access to professional labs to detect bacteria in their food.
-This grant from NASA has opened up a new possibility in which our system could be utilized to detect life on other planets as well.
+This grant from NASA opened new possibilities in which our system could be utilized to detect life on other planets as well.

 A: The project focuses on a chemical reaction that produces light called electrochemiluminescence that can be used to detect molecules that are important for bacterial life and can therefore indicate the presence of bacteria.

-Q: What are your plans after graduating?
+Q: Now that you graduated, what are your plans?
 How is this research helping you reach your goals?

-A: I plan on pursuing a PhD in analytical chemistry.
+A: I am pursuing a PhD in analytical chemistry.
 My project helped me realize that I am passionate about chemistry and research.
 My involvement in undergraduate research really is the reason that I discovered what I want to do with my future.

 Q: Would you recommend research to incoming students?

 A: I would 100% recommend research to any incoming students!
-I became involved with research my sophomore year because I was pre-med, but this project has opened so many doors and helped me determine what I want to do after graduating.
+I became involved with research my sophomore year because I was pre-med, but this project has opened so many doors and helped me determine what I want to do with my future.